-After an eventful 2020, smart manufacturing technology remains at the forefront of manufacturing industry trends for 2021 as facilities continue to explore innovative ways to improve processes and efficiencies while being prepared for disruptions and unpredictable scenarios.
-Following the upheaval and recovery of 2020, 2021 brings a host of new smart manufacturing trends and technology applications that you will want to understand.
+After an eventful several years, smart manufacturing technology remains at the forefront of manufacturing industry trends for 2023 as facilities continue to explore innovative ways to improve processes and efficiencies while being prepared for disruptions and unpredictable scenarios.
+Following the upheaval of 2020 and subsequent recovery, 2023 brings a host of new smart manufacturing trends and technology applications that you will want to understand.
 Here, we will examine those trends and how they can help optimize your operations and contribute to the health and resiliency of your business.

 - More opportunities for remote and off-site operational work: Safety, flexibility, convenience — the reasons for this trend are numerous and ever-increasing.
 Even as social distancing has become much less of a concern, facilities are retaining remote work options and continuing to investigate ways to build even greater remote access into their operations — including cloud-based technology, storage and analysis.
 With the vast amounts of data used in smart manufacturing — coupled with opportunities for off-site operations — adopting cloud-based solutions is no longer a luxury, but a necessity in manufacturing.
 From sensor monitoring to virtual maintenance and troubleshooting via Industrial Internet of Things and digital twin technology, the industrial world has proven that effective operations are possible even when personnel are not in person at the facility.
 This trend will only continue to grow as communication technology improves.

-- Machine health and condition monitoring with sensors: Sensor technology has been on the rise in manufacturing for years.
-2021 is poised for a critical mass breakthrough, with sensors achieving more widespread adoption at an ever-more accessible price point.
+- Machine health and condition monitoring with sensors: Condition Monitoring has been on the rise in manufacturing for years.
+2023 is poised for a critical mass breakthrough, with sensors achieving more widespread adoption at an ever-more accessible price point.
 The ROI for sensors will become more pronounced as more facilities use them to enable constant, real-time machine health and condition monitoring — yielding more effective maintenance, longer equipment life span and higher-quality output.

 - Safeguarding profit margins through increased proactivity and efficiency: Sensors also enable tactics such as predictive maintenance, where machine performance data is analyzed to detect minor fluctuations in areas such as vibration, which can indicate the beginnings of more significant problems down the line — allowing the facility to address these problems at a convenient time.
 This proactive approach reduces or eliminates unplanned downtime, allowing facilities to reap maximum productivity through equipment operation.